amisr/amisrsynthdata/docs/usage.rst

 Command Line
 ------------

-To run the AMISR synthetic data generator, simply call `amisrsynthdata` from the command line with a configuration file.
+To run the AMISR synthetic data generator, simply call ``amisrsynthdata`` from the command line with a configuration file.

 .. code-block::

   amisrsynthdata config.yaml

-See :ref:`Configuration File` section of the documentation for details on the field that should be in this file.
+See :ref:`Configuration File` section of the documentation for details on the fields that should be in this file.

 Python
 ------

 The modules of amisrsynthdata can be imported directly into python programs.
 This is most useful to get truth values at arbitrary points and compare with inversion and interpolation codes.
-Create YAML config object to initialize the amisrsynthdta modules by loading an existing `config.yaml` file.
+Create YAML config object to initialize the amisrsynthdta modules by loading an existing ``config.yaml`` file.

 .. code-block:: python